1. How It Works

 - not contain any logos or imagery from any existing company, organisation or brand;

-- contain any imagery of any fictional character in whom character rights may be owned by any existing company, organisation or brand (for example, Robin Hood is acceptable, but Disney’s Robin Hood is not);
+- not contain any imagery of any fictional character in whom character rights may be owned by any existing company, organisation or brand (for example, Robin Hood is acceptable, but Disney’s Robin Hood is not);

 - not contain images of any person unless you have obtained any necessary rights to the use of their image; and